hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 title: "Brew Day: Salty Dog Gose"
 date: 2015-08-03 20:57:53 -0700
 comments: true
-categories: [brewday, recipe, sour, lactobacillus]
+categories: [brewday, recipe, sour, lactobacillus, milkthefunk]
 ---

 I have been itching to bring in some critters into my brewery that weren't